ndaman/mechanicsofmaterials/docs/exam 3/lecture24.md

 ## rosettes

 -   Normal strain is fairly easy to measure using a strain gage
--   Shear strain is more difficult to measure directly, so instead a “rossette” of normal strain gages is used
+-   Shear strain is more difficult to measure directly, so instead a “rosette” of normal strain gages is used
 -   We can use the strain transformation equations to determine *τ*<sub>*xy*</sub>

 ----